Why is My Rose Wilting? (Revive Wilting Roses)

 The soil around the rose’s roots can be too damp because the soil drains slowly or because the rose is in a pot without drainage holes in the base which causes water to pool around the roots.

-The optimal soil structure and balance of moisture for roses is a porous soil composed of organic matter that retains moisture yet allows excess water to drain away without saturating the area around the rose’s roots.
+As I described previously, the optimal soil structure and balance of moisture for roses is a porous soil composed of organic matter that retains moisture yet allows excess water to drain away without saturating the area around the rose’s roots.

-How to Revive Wilting Roses Due to Overwatering
+My Tips for Reviving Wilting Roses Due to Overwatering

-• To achieve the optimal soil structure for roses and to prevent wilting, amend the rose’s planting area with lots of compost, leaf mold, and well-rotted manure, particularly if your garden has heavy clay soil that drains slowly.
+- To achieve the optimal soil structure for roses and to prevent wilting, amend the rose’s planting area with lots of compost, leaf mold, and well-rotted manure, particularly if your garden has heavy clay soil that drains slowly.

-• If your garden soil is naturally boggy then I recommend growing roses in a pot as it can be difficult to amend the soil effectively enough to ensure it drains sufficiently to prevent your rose leaves from turning yellow and wilting.
+- But if I am being honest with you, If your garden soil is naturally boggy then I recommend growing roses in a pot as it can be difficult to amend the soil effectively enough to ensure it drains sufficiently to prevent your rose leaves from turning yellow and wilting.

-• Always plant roses in pots with drainage holes in the base to allow excess water to escape freely after watering.
-Place potted roses on feet to elevate them an inch off the ground to ensure the water can drain without pooling underneath the pot which can cause the soil to stay boggy.
+- Always plant roses in pots with drainage holes in the base to allow excess water to escape freely after watering.
+Place potted roses on ‘feet’ to elevate them an inch off the ground to ensure the water can drain without pooling underneath the pot, which can cause the soil to stay boggy.

 However, if the rose has been in saturated soil for a long time then this promotes the conditions for fungal diseases such as Phytophthora root rot and it is difficult to save the rose.

-(For more information on roses with root rot read my article, why are my rose leaves turning yellow?)
+(For more information on roses with root rot, read my article, why are my rose leaves turning yellow?)

 This emphasizes the importance of creating the right, well-draining soil conditions for roses to ensure the optimal balance of moisture.